What Are Embedded Systems?

 Trenton Systems will soon release the Tactical Advanced Computer (TAC) family, a line of fanless, sealed, embedded mission computers designed for high-bandwidth defense, aerospace, industrial, and commercial applications.

 Incorporating next-generation Intel CPUs and the COM Express Type 7 architecture, TAC mission computers are fast, powerful, highly integrated machines, perfect for resource-intensive applications in space-constrained environments.
-They're also TAA- and BAA-compliant and designed to meet IP67, MIL-STD-810, MIL-DTL-901, MIL-STD-704, MIL-STD-461, MIL-STD-464, DO-160, and others.
+They're also TAA-compliant and designed to meet IP67, MIL-STD-810, MIL-DTL-901, MIL-STD-704, MIL-STD-461, MIL-STD-464, DO-160, and others.

 Customers can also rest easy knowing that their data at rest is secured by the TAC family's superior cybersecurity feature set, which includes Intel TXT, Intel SGX, SEDs certified to FIPS 140-2 and powered by NIAP-listed, CSfC-listed management software, and other cybersecurity technologies.

 To keep up with the latest TAC developments, join the TAC VIP list today.
 You'll receive all the latest news about the TAC family and receive pricing and availability information before anyone else.